Virtual Art Seminar

 Connect with friends around the world to explore art, history and culture!

-Webinars are sold in packs of 6 at 20 dollars per session.
+Webinars are sold in packs of 6.

 Each webinar is limited to a maximum of 15 people to enable lively and engaging discussions.